aus10powell/aus10powell.github.io/_posts/2023-02-01-TwitterAccounts.markdown

 ---
 layout: single
 title: "Twitter Account Sentiment and Text Generation"
 date: 2023-02-16
 comments: true
 categories: NLP API
 description: "A text generation and sentiment analysis of 6 Twitter Accounts"
 keywords: text generation, sentiment analysis, Twitter, NLP, Transformers, HuggingFace, RESTful API
 show_date: true
 classes: wide
+toc: true
+toc_label: "Contents"
+toc_icon: "book" # Optional
+toc_sticky: true # Makes ToC scroll with page
 ---

 **A text generation and sentiment analysis of 6 Twitter Accounts**

 # TwitterAPI

 The TwitterAPI project aims to perform text generation and sentiment analysis on six different Twitter accounts.
 The project utilizes NLP techniques, Transformers, and the HuggingFace library to generate tweets in the style of the selected accounts and analyze the sentiment of their tweets.
 Additionally, the project provides a metric for the health of the account audience and identifies anomalous tweets within the last few months.
 The project is deployed using FastAPI, Docker, and Gunicorn, with models hosted on HuggingFace Spaces.
 The code and models are stored in a GitHub repository and synced using GitHub Actions.

 <div align="center">
  <img src="/assets/images/twitter_accounts/TwitterAPIScreenshot1.png"